Report on Fees and Other Forms of Remuneration and Report on Your Investment Performance: Everything You Need to Know

 Annual report on charges and other compensation

-This report summarizes the fees charged by Desjardins Online Brokerage for the services you receive.
-Fees are presented in 3 categories:
+This report lists all changes and amounts paid to Desjardins Online Brokerage for the services you receive.
+Two types of compensation are collected:

 - Brokerage commissions, which are amounts charged to you on your transactions.